-We assess its G issuer profile score as neutral to low (G-2).
-Governance in the sector is generally fit for purpose, with good oversight of business risks, strong financial planning and risk management processes, detailed reporting and simple organisational structures.
+Whg has limited governance risks (G-2).
+Its governance is fit for purpose, with strong financial management policies and processes, detailed reporting and a simple organisational structure.
 The regulatory framework also supports good governance in the sector.

 ESG Issuer Profile Scores and Credit Impact Scores for the rated entity/transaction are available on Moodys.com.
 In order to view the latest scores, please click here to go to the landing page for the entity/transaction on MDC and view the ESG Scores section.